typst-community/glossarium/README.md

 ### Unreleased

-- Added support for plurals, see [examples/plural-example](examples/plural-example)
+- Support for plurals has been implemented, showcased in [examples/plural-example/main.typ](examples/plural-example).
+Contributed by [@St0wy](https://github.com/St0wy).
+- The behavior of the gls and glspl functions has been altered regarding calls on undefined glossary keys.
+They now cause panics.
+Contributed by [@St0wy](https://github.com/St0wy).

 ### 0.3.0

 - Introducing support for grouping terms in the glossary.
 Use the optional and case-sensitive key `group` to assign terms to specific groups.
 The appearanceof the glossary can be customized with the new parameter `enable-group-pagebreak`, allowing users to insert page breaks between groups for better organization.
-These enhancements were contributed by [indicatelovelace](https://github.com/indicatelovelace).
+Contributed by [indicatelovelace](https://github.com/indicatelovelace).

 ### 0.2.6